Our English Education Degree Program (Certifying to Teach)

 Next Start Date:

-- Honors or Awards-English Education majors were selected to present at the Sigma Tau Delta national conference.
+- English Education majors are selected to present at the Sigma Tau Delta national conference.
 Sigma Tau Delta is the English Honor Society for students at accredited institutions of higher education.

 - Students participate in three field experiences during the English Education program.
 The final semester results in being placed in a 9th-12th grade public school English classroom.
 Teacher candidates are mentored by a cooperating teacher and a college supervisor.
 Candidates are taught the South Carolina Teaching Standards and area evaluated using the Expanded ADEPT Rubric.